ahmettoguz/core-docker-config/README.md

 + **JWT Authentication:** User authentication and authorization are managed with JSON Web Tokens for secure, stateless sessions.
 + **Exceptions:** The application manages both custom and global exceptions for error handling.
 + **Swagger Documentation:** Comprehensive API documentation integrated for documentation and testing purposes.
-+ **Dockerization:** The application is containerized for consistent deployment and scaling.
 + **Automated & Manual Testing:** Both automated and manual tests implemented for quality assurance.
++ **Docker Containerization:** The application is containerized for consistent deployment and scaling.

 ### Core Mocha Api Automation Test